A Tour of the DSL

 Consult the list of indicators for each supported source to find out which indicators(s) can be used.

-Try updating the query above to aggregate & sort the funders by the median altmetric score of the publications they supported.
+Try updating the query above to aggregate & sort the funders by the median Altmetric Attention Score of the publications they supported.

 In all of the results we’ve seen so far, whether we’re returning